sketchplugins/plugin-directory/README.md

 - [Sketch Button Smith](https://github.com/andrewkf/sketch-buttonsmith), by Andrew Fullerton: A button creator plugin for Sketch.
 - [Sketch Color Contrast Analyzer](https://github.com/eaugustine/sketch-color-contrast-analyzer), by eaugustine: A Sketch plugin that calculates the color contrast of two layers and evaluates them against MCOE's guidelines.
 - [Sketch Color Theme Plugin](https://github.com/alexito4/sketch-color-theme-plugin), by Alejandro Martínez: Sketch plugin that generates Objective-C Color Theme files.
+- [Sketch Color Vars](https://github.com/philsinatra/sketch-color-vars), by Phil Sinatra: A Sketch plugin that will export the fill color of selected layers to SCSS, LESS and CSS files.
 - [Sketch Commands](https://github.com/bomberstudios/sketch-commands), by Ale Muñoz: A collection of script commands for Bohemian Coding's Sketch.app
 - [Sketch Constraints](https://github.com/bouchenoiremarc/sketch-constraints), by Marc Bouchenoire: A plugin that integrates constraints in Sketch to lay out layers.
 - [Sketch Data Populator](https://github.com/preciousforever/sketch-data-populator), by precious design studio: A Sketch App plugin to populate your documents with meaningful data.
 Goodbye Lorem Ipsum.
 Hello JSON.